-If you’d like to support the SFI by making an additional donation for the South Fork, please click here.
+If you’d like to support the South Fork Initiative, please click here.

 Macroinvertebrate and Water

 Annual macroinvertebrate (aquatic insect) monitoring is conducted on the lower, canyon, and upper South Fork to better understand habitat quality, hatches, and river health.
 Similarly, the SFI uses in-river water quality monitoring equipment to collect real-time data on water temperature, dissolved oxygen, turbidity and more.
 That data is available to view live on HFF's water quality website.